Skip to Main Content

 • Getting a summary of information from a specific website

-Use any of these tools grounded with web searching:
+Use tools grounded in web searching, like:

 Tasks That Involve Scholarly Information